-150-Introduction to Education, 2 Cr.
+EDUC-150 Introduction to Education (2 Credits)

-Orientation to the field of education; study of historical, philosophical and social foundations of education; study of legal, political, economic and governmental basis of education; overview of innovative theories and practices; the organization of U.S. schools at elementary, middle level and secondary.
-Students begin the portfolio development process.
+Orientation to the field of education; study of historical, philosophical and social foundations of education; study of legal, political, economic and governmental basis of education; overview of innovative theories and practices; the organization of U.S. schools as elementary, middle level and secondary.